 This parameter is used to specify if service or host certificates should be used for the services.
-If this value is 'host', the existing host certificates are copied to the service user home in the directory specified the 'user.certificate.path' parameter: 'service.certificate.file' and 'service.key.file' parameters ignored.
-If the value is 'service' the service certificates must exist in the specified location by the 'service.certificate.file' and 'service.key.file' parameters file location.
+If this value is 'host', the existing host certificates are copied to service user home in the directory specified by the 'user.certificate.path' parameter: 'service.certificate.file' the and 'service.key.file' parameters ignored.
+If the value is 'service' the service certificates must exist in the location specified bv the 'service.certificate.file' and 'service.key.file' parameters

-The service certificate (public key)
+The service certificate (public key) file location.

-The service certificate (private key)
+The service certificate (private key) file location.

-file location.
+The location of the user certificates

-The location of the user certificates relative to the user home directory.
-This parameter overrides the global one set in the glite-global.cfg.xml file service.certificate.file user.certificate.path service.key.file concurrent transfers
+relative to the user home directory.
+This parameter overrides the global one set in the glite-global.cfg.xml file io- 20 The maximum number of daemon.MaxTransfers concurrent transfers io-resolve- 8443 The port of the remote file common.SePort operation server io-resolve- abs\dir The rule to be applied to define the common.RootPathRule path for creating new files.
+Allowed values are: